Retropaint/SkelForm/readme.md

 # SkelForm

-SkelForm is a 2D animator, architecturally inspired by DragonBones and made in response to a lack of other free alternatives.
+SkelForm is a 2D skeletal animator, made in response to a lack of other free (and good) alternatives.

 ![example](example.png)